-The double crochet (UK) supplanted the slip stitch (aka single crochet) as the workhorse for closed work.
-However, in contrast to present-day practice where a new stitch is normally worked under both legs of the chained loop that caps the corresponding stitch in the preceding row, the Victorian instructions prescribe working through only one leg of that loop.
+The double crochet (UK) supplanted the single crochet (later aka slip stitch) as the workhorse for closed work.
+However, in contrast to present-day practice where a new such stitch is normally worked under both legs of the chain at the top of the stitch it is anchored to in the preceding row, the Victorian instructions prescribe working through only one leg of that loop.
 (The current terms “front loop” and “back loop” refer to the respective legs and are better read as “front leg of the loop” and “back leg of the loop.”)

 I’m going to proceed by discussing such aspects of Victorian crochet and then move back to details of shepherd’s knitting that have long since disappeared from mainstream practice.
 Beyond the obvious purpose of describing procedures that have come and gone during the technical development of the craft, I want to call attention to crocheted structures that might not be recognized as such when assessing the method of production of non-woven fabric with an unfamiliar appearance.
 There are probable instances of this having happened during the analysis of some objects published in the archaeological literature, which I will also go into in detail.

 In order to provide an easy path into unaccustomed terminology, I’m going to begin where the current glossary has its clearest roots and work backward from there.
 Two relevant texts are covered below and others will be considered in the following post.

 In her Knitting, crochet, and netting from 1846, Mme.
 Riego issues the general instruction that: